flinker-app/docs/adding-ifc-viewer-app-from-sharepoint-to-teams.md

 # Adding IFC Viewer App from SharePoint to Microsoft Teams

-This guide provides detailed steps for adding the IFC Viewer app from SharePoint to Microsoft Teams.
+Once you have successfully installed the IFC Viewer app in SharePoint, follow these steps for adding the IFC Viewer app from SharePoint to Microsoft Teams.

 ## 1. Enable the App for All Sites in SharePoint Admin Center